 It can prove to be difficult for investors to identify their specific replacement property within 45 days of selling their relinquished property.
 For this reason, the IRC provides allowances for investors to identify multiple potential replacement properties.
 Here is a description of the three identification rules along with an explanation of some of the reasons you might opt for one strategy over another.

-Three (3) Property Identification Rule:
+What is the Three Property Identification Rule

 The Three Property Identification Rule (“Three Property Rule”) states you can identify a maximum of three (3) potential like-kind replacement properties regardless of the fair market value of those properties.